-What we do \checkmark Benchmarking Pay.
-We compare target compensation to identified peer packaged food companies to ensure NEO pay is appropriate and competitive.
+What we do V Benchmarking Pay.
+We compare target compensation for the CEO to identified peers within the packaged food and meat industry, food retail (excluding grocery stores), and distillers and vintners.
+When looking at the other individual NEOs, we use WTW's Canadian Executive General Industry Compensation Data Bank as a primary comparator to ensure pay is appropriate and competitive.
 V Pay Positioning.
 We target compensation to be within a competitive range of market median.
-Actual NEO compensation may vary depending on Company and individual performance, experience, competencies, scope of role and other factors.
-V Pay for Performance.
+Actual NEO compensation may vary depending on Company and individual performance, experience, competencies, scope of role and other factors. \checkmark Pay for Performance.
 We align compensation to Company, individual and Share price performance over both short and long-term horizons.
-For 2021, 71.0% of CEO total target direct compensation was performance-based in the form of STI and LTI.
+For 2022, 72.2% of CEO total target direct compensation was performance-based in the form of STI and LTI.
 V 'At-risk' Pay.
 A significant proportion of compensation paid to executives is at-risk in the form of variable pay (short- and long-term incentives) to ensure alignment with the interests of Shareholders.
-The proportion of pay-at-risk is higher for senior executives who have a greater influence on business results. \checkmark Share Ownership Requirements.
+The proportion of pay-at-risk is higher for senior executives who have a greater influence on business results.
+V Share Ownership Requirements.
 To further align to Shareholder interests, all executives have Share ownership requirements that are aligned to market levels. \checkmark Strong Governance Practices to Assess Performance.
 We establish specific performance metrics, targets/ goals and a pre-defined range to calculate short-term incentive and PSU payouts.
 Payout Caps.
 We have caps in place to limit payouts on STI and vesting of PSU awards. \checkmark Independent Advisor.
 The Committee retains an independent advisor for external, third-party advice. \checkmark Claw Back Policy.
 We have a policy that allows the Board to recoup all variable compensation awarded to executives under certain conditions.
 What we don 't do \boxtimes No Hedging.
 We prohibit directors and employees from hedging the value of equity-based awards or Shares.
 X Payout Thresholds.
 We do not payout performance-based compensation (STI/PSU) if threshold performance (minimum) is not met on specified goals.
-We also do not reduce performance target levels to achieve incentive payouts.
-X Offer Excessive Perquisites.
-Company perquisites are limited to a Company-owned vehicle or car allowance, executive medical assessments and reimbursement of approved club expenses.
-X Single-Trigger Change in Control Provisions.
+We also do not reduce performance target levels to achieve incentive payouts. \boxtimes Offer Excessive Perquisites.
+Company perquisites are limited to a Company-owned vehicle or car allowance, executive medical assessments and reimbursement of approved club expenses. \boxtimes Single-Trigger Change in Control Provisions.
 Our Change in Control agreement does not provide a payment unless there is both a change control event and the employee is terminated.